schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Reviewer

-A ambulance dispatcher boasts at a exit.
+A ambulance dispatcher boasts at an exit.

 ## Reassurance